sigstore/docs/content/en/policy-controller/installation.md

 your Kubernetes cluster in a form of a
 [`helm chart`](https://github.com/sigstore/helm-charts/tree/main/charts/policy-controller).

-If you run a private instance of Sigstore components, you can specify your own `TUF` root by mounting your TUF root.json file into the container (for example by mounting a Secret) and then pointing to it with --tuf-root argument as well as using --tuf-mirror argument to point to where the TUF mirror is.
+If you run a private instance of sigstore components, you can specify your own `TUF` root by mounting your TUF root.json file into the container (for example by mounting a Secret) and then pointing to it with --tuf-root argument as well as using --tuf-mirror argument to point to where the TUF mirror is.
 There's